 The woman I buy my health insurance policy from is a specialist in health insurance – that's all she sells and she's paid a commission as well.
 She represents many different health insurance carriers and helps me choose the right insurance policy to fit my specific needs.

-Sure, a specialist compensated by commission represents a potential conflict of interest to direct me to a higher compensation policy, but my experience in working with specialists is they’re reputation and expertise typically is a higher priority than maximum commission.
+Sure, a specialist compensated by commission represents a potential conflict of interest to direct me to a higher compensation policy, but my experience in working with specialists is their reputation and expertise typically is a higher priority than maximum commission.

 The specialty insurance experts I've worked with have always carefully matched to my needs to the right policy, and each time I've had a problem with the company their staff would intervene on my behalf to resolve the problem in my favor.

 I appreciate and value the service of a legitimate expert, and I would never begrudge that person her commission for delivering the expertise.
 She makes a complex decision simple so she earns and deserves every penny.

 Notice that each of my insurance representatives are specialists – that's all they sell – and they usually represent a single type of product.
 They're experts in those product lines and receive commissions on what they sell.

 I have no problem with a commission in that situation because I shop them based on their expertise and the insurance product they represent – commission included.
 The incentive to sell me the insurance is overt and nothing is hidden.